-From Surrey St head west along the Peak Park 50th Anniversary Route.
-Continue along Division St to the left across Devonshire Green – care when crossing Fitzwilliam St- and continue along Broomspring Lane, crossing the ring road and turning left at Brunswick St and through the cycle Gate to Wharncliffe Rd as you join the cycle track Sunny Bank is on your left (1) Walk to the pond, have a rest and then rejoin the cycle track.
+From Surrey St head west along the Peak Park 50th Anniversary Route (NCN6).
+Continue along Division St to the left across Devonshire Green – care when crossing Fitzwilliam St- and continue along Broomspring Lane, crossing the ring road and turning left at Brunswick St and through the Cycle Gate to Wharncliffe Rd.
+As you join the cycle track Sunny Bank is on your left (1) Walk to the pond, have a rest and then rejoin the cycle track.

-On leaving, continue along the 5WW to East Coast Road.
-Turn left, cross Brightside Lane and continue uphill on Carwood Rd– you have quite a stiff climb ahead of you.
+On leaving, double back along the 5WW to Norfolk Bridge (Attercliffe Rd) leave the riverside trail and r,. on Attercliffe Rd to l.
+Washford Rd (Yellow NCN diversion signs posted). r. onto Faraday Road which becomes East Coast Rd.
+Cross the A6109 and continue uphill on Carwood Rd– you have quite a stiff climb ahead of you.

-Walk your bike through the reserve following the main path up the ravine (no steps) and you will emerge on Crabtree Rd Turn left, then right onto Barnsley Rd (it’s busy so take care) Breast the hill and as you descend you will see Rock St on your right, take this and you will drop down to the Don Valley, with stunning views ahead of you.
+Walk your bike through the reserve following the main path up the ravine (no steps) and you will emerge on Crabtree Rd.
+Turn left, then right onto Barnsley Rd (it’s busy so take care) Breast the hill and as you descend you will see Rock St on your right, take this and you will drop down to the Don Valley, with stunning views ahead of you.
 As you reach the bottom there is a complicated one-way system .
 Follow left on Nursery St until you reach the Riverside Bridge crossing.
 Come off-carriageway and use the crossing to reach the bridge.
-Once on the other side of the river turn immediately right on the crossing and follow the NCN6 signs (or Alma St to the Fat Cat which is on your right and can feed you up until 2:30 on a Sunday.
+Once on the other side of the river turn immediately right on the crossing and follow the NCN627 signs (or Alma St to the Fat Cat which is on your right and can feed you ) Kelham Island will provide you with refreshments.

 +++END OF CITY SECTION+++